-Exclusive: Sri Lanka's cabinet "clears port deal" with China firm after security concerns addressed
+Exclusive: Sri Lanka's cabinet 'clears port deal' with China firm after concerns addressed

 A second firm, Hambantota International Port Group Services Co, with capital of $606 million, will be set up to oversee security operations, with the Sri Lankans holding a 50.7 percent stake and the Chinese 49.3 percent, according to the document.

+“We told China that we can’t allow the port for military use and that 100 percent responsibility of security matters should be with the Sri Lankan government.”

+China has been building ports in Pakistan, Sri Lanka and Bangladesh and smaller island nations in what military officials call a "String of Pearls" in the Indian Ocean, or a network of friendly ports where its warships can refuel.

-China Merchants Port Holdings also agreed to reduce its stake in the joint venture running the commercial operations of the port to 65 percent after 10 years, the document says.
+China Merchants Port Holdings also agreed to reduce its stake in the Sri Lankan joint venture running the commercial operations of the port to 65 percent after 10 years, the document says.

 "The cabinet approved the deal and now it needs parliament approval.
 We will send it for approval this week," cabinet spokesman Dayasiri Jayasekera said.